matthiasjost/dotnet-data-collector/README.md

 # dotnet-data-collector
-Loading all the data from the dotnet-content-creators list
+This is just an experimental project to help collect fresh content from the creators listed in https://github.com/matthiasjost/dotnet-content-creators

 ## What should this collector do?